 The longer answer is more nuanced:

-SSO works by extending the reach of some initial authentication step.
-So long as that step is robust, subsequent application logins can also be trust worthy.
-In other words, if users sign into the SSO system with a strong password (as described elsewhere in this document) or using a two-factor technology such as OTP+PIN, Smart card+PIN or biometric+password, then the SSO infrastructure rests on a robust platform.
+SSO works by extending the reach of an initial authentication step.
+So long as that step is robust, subsequent application logins are also secure.
+In other words, if users sign into the SSO system with a strong password (as described elsewhere in this document) or using a two-factor technology such as OTP+PIN, Smart card+PIN or biometric+password, then the SSO infrastructure rests on a robust process.
 On the other hand, if the SSO system depends on a weak password or PIN, on a proximity card, on a single physical authentication factor (which could be stolen) or on an easily recorded biometric, then the entire system is vulnerable.

-Some of the SSO approaches described above depend on assertions, while others depend on the injection of login IDs and passwords into application login prompts.
+Some SSO mechanisms depend on assertions, while others depend on the injection of login IDs and passwords into application login prompts.
 The latter set includes enterprise SSO and proxy-based web SSO.

-Injection of application passwords depends on reliable, secure storage of those passwords.
-This raises the question of where and how these passwords are stored and how a user's SSO agent is authenticated before it is allowed to retrieve these passwords.
+Injection of application passwords depends on reliable, secure storage of passwords.
+This raises the question of where and how these passwords are stored and the SSO software itself is authenticated before it can retrieve these passwords.

 The answer here is also nuanced, and depends on how users sign into the SSO system in the first place.